ldltools/scxmlrun/README.md

 and interaction goes on that way.

 (2) [_ping\_pong.scxml_](examples/ping_pong/ping_pong.scxml) defines
-a state machine that responds to incoming _ping_ and _pong_ events.
+a state machine that switches states in response to incoming _ping_ and _pong_ events.

 ![statechart](examples/ping_pong/ping_pong.svg)